TranslucentComputing/webinar-slack-bot/docs/slack.md

 ## Slack Events

-The configuration of Slack events has be configured after the `.env` file has been updated and the application has been deployed with DevSpace.
+The configuration of Slack events has to be configured after the `.env` file has been updated, and the application has been deployed with DevSpace.
 [Here](app_dev.html)

-In the "Events Subscriptions" we want to enable the events, configure the request URL and bot events subscription.
+In the "Events Subscriptions" we want to enable the events, configure the request URL, and configure the bot events subscriptions.

 The URL is the public URL that is configured in the Ingress YAML.
 [Here](start.md)